hackit-nashville/gokick/README.md

   gokick cli [flags]

 Flags:
-      --commands strings   comma delimitted list of commands to seed -d, --directory string   directory to init the project -h, --help               help for cli
+  -d, --directory string   directory to init the project -h, --help               help for cli
   -n, --name string        name of the project (default "example-cli")
 ```

+## Roadmap

+- Ability to pass in a list of --commands to replace `hello`